Coral bleaching: Process

 The corals that form the great reef ecosystems of tropical seas depend upon a symbiotic relationship with algae-like single-celled flagellate protozoa called zooxanthellae that live within their tissues and give the coral its coloration.
 The zooxanthellae provide the coral with nutrients through photosynthesis, a crucial factor in the clear and nutrient-poor tropical waters.
 In exchange, the coral provides the zooxanthellae with the carbon dioxide and ammonium needed for photosynthesis.
 Negative environmental conditions, such as abnormally warm or cool temperatures, high light, and even some microbial diseases, can lead to the breakdown of the coral/zooxanthellae symbiosis.
 To ensure short-term survival, the coral-polyp then consumes or expels the zooxanthellae.
 This leads to a lighter or completely white appearance, hence the term "bleached".
 Under mild stress conditions, some corals may appear bright blue, pink, purple, or yellow instead of white, due to the continued or increased presence of the coral cells' intrinsic pigment molecules, a phenomenon known as "colourful bleaching".
 As the zooxanthellae provide up to 90 percent of the coral's energy needs through products of photosynthesis, after expelling, the coral may begin to starve.

 Coral can survive short-term disturbances, but if the conditions that lead to the expulsion of the zooxanthellae persist, the coral's chances of survival diminish.
 In order to recover from bleaching, the zooxanthellae have to re-enter the tissues of the coral polyps and restart photosynthesis to sustain the coral as a whole and the ecosystem that depends on it.

 If the coral polyps die of starvation after bleaching, they will decay.
-The hard coral species will then leave behind their calcium carbonate skeletons, which will be taken over by algae, effectively blocking coral re-growth.
+The hard coral species will then leave behind their calcium carbonate skeletons, which will be taken over by algae, effectively blocking coral regrowth.
 Eventually, the coral skeletons will erode, causing the reef structure to collapse.

 Triggers

 Coral bleaching may be caused by a number of factors.
-While localized triggers lead to localized bleaching, the large scale coral bleaching events of the recent years have been triggered by global warming.
-Under increased carbon dioxide concentration expected in the 21st century, corals are expected to becoming increasingly rare on reef systems.
+While localized triggers lead to localized bleaching, the large-scale coral bleaching events of recent years have been triggered by global warming.
+Under the increased carbon dioxide concentration expected in the 21st century, corals are expected to become increasingly rare on reef systems.
 Coral reefs located in warm, shallow water with low water flow have been more affected than reefs located in areas with higher water flow.
+Marine heatwaves caused by the El Nino Southern Oscillation have been found to be one of the main causes of widespread coral bleaching and consequent coral mortality.